The Problem with Conversation

 So, if your prayers feel stifled by the distance, power, and perfection of God, here are four things to remember.

-First, Christ's incarnation shows that time and eternity fit together.
+1. Christ's incarnation shows that time and eternity fit together.

 God isn't playing cat and mouse.
 His eternity doesn't mean your prayers don’t matter.
 We know this because the Son entered time, and remains in time.
 By doing so, he didn't cease to be the eternal Son of the Father.
 He is both the eternal Son of the Father and the temporal Son of the Father, so there can’t be a contradiction between the two.
 Jesus prayed for things at one moment and they happened at another moment, not because God's eternity was infringed, but because eternity and time go together.